 Atypical antipsychotics can be used with mood stabilizers.
 These drugs usually treat manic or mixed episodes.
 These drugs include olanzapine (Zyprexa), aripiprazole (Abilify), and risperidone (Risperdal).
-Weight gain is a common side effect of these drugs, along with sedation, skin rash, and blurred vision.
+Common side effects of atypical antipsychotics include:

 Standard antidepressants are also used to treat bipolar disorder.
 Examples include fluoxetine (Prozac), buproprion (Wellbutrin), and sertraline (Zoloft).
 These medications are usually given with mood stabilizing drugs because they can trigger manic episodes in some people.
 Side effects of antidepressants can include:

 Talk with your doctor about any medications you are on for bipolar disorder.
-Know the signs of dangerous side effects, and let them know if any occur.
+Know the possible dangerous side effects, and let them know if any occur.
 There are risk factors for any medications.
-Your doctor will discuss the various risks and potential benefits with you to decide what medications are best for you.
+Your doctor will discuss the various risks and potential benefits with you to decide what medications are best.